-(P & Q Drives) Network File Storage
+Network File Storage

-The P Drive is for the storage of personal work-related files.
+OneDrive is for the storage of personal work-related files.

-- The Q Drive is a secure location for the storage and sharing of departmental, committee, or project-related files where access is limited to a specific group of users.
+The Q Drive is a secure location for the storage and sharing of departmental, committee, or project-related files where access is limited to a specific group of users.

-What kinds of data can be stored on the file server?
+What kinds of data can be stored?

-How can I request a directory on the Q Drive?
+How can I request a directory on the Q:Drive?

-To request a directory on the Q Drive, please fill out a Request for Department or Project Share on File Server.
+To request a directory on the Q:Drive, please fill out a Request for Department or Project Share on File Server.

-This form requests access for a KSC student worker whose job responsibility requires access to information located on the Q drive &/or for them to login with a unique profile to a faculty/staff workstation.
+This form requests access for a KSC student worker whose job responsibility requires access to information located on the Q:Drive &/or for them to login with a unique profile to a faculty/staff workstation.

 Occasionally, hard drives on faculty and staff computers fail, files become corrupt or data is accidentally deleted from system.

-Both P & Q are backed up every night.
+The Q:Drive is backed up every night.
 If a file is deleted and needs to be restored, the IT Group can restore that data up to the last backup.